Professional team working on laptops in modern workspace

 • Pay it back in July when the GC pays the first progress draw

 You only pay interest on the outstanding balance.
-If you draw $30K on a 14% line, that's roughly $350/month in interest.
-Pay it back in 60 days, and you spent $700 total.
+Draw $30K for 60 days, and you pay a small fraction of what a term loan would cost over the same amount.
 Try getting that kind of flexibility from a term loan.

 Insurance: Your Lender Will Ask

 Every equipment lender and most working capital lenders require proof of insurance.
 General liability, workers' comp, commercial auto, and inland marine (for tools and equipment on job sites).
-If you don't have coverage in place, it can delay your funding by a week or more.
+If you don't have commercial insurance for contractors in place, it can delay your funding by a week or more.

 Our sister company InsuranceService365.com covers contractors across 29 states.
 They can usually bind a policy within 48 hours and send certificates directly to your lender.
 Worth having in place before you apply.